rosettatype/legible-typography/_chapters/4-what-is-measured-and-how.md

 -   keeping the line spacing constant across all line lengths

-Question: If you were asked to advise a researcher who was interested in finding the optimum line length for reading from screen, which of the two options above would you recommend?
+> Question: If you were asked to advise a researcher who was interested in finding the optimum line length for reading from screen, which of the two options above would you recommend?
 Why?
+{: .question }

 ## Comparing typefaces